brantburnett/btburnett.com/_posts/2017-12-07-who-says-c-interfaces-cant-have-implementations.md

 }
 ```

-Now, let&#8217;s add an extension method that returns the count of all values in the list greater than a threshold.
+Now, let's add an extension method that returns the count of all values in the list greater than a threshold.

 ```cs
 namespace MyNamespace